eddwebster/football_analytics/README.md

 </p>

 I am currently rewriting this README to include links not only to my own work, but also to include a concise list of learning resources, data sources, libraries, papers, blogs, podcasts, etc., created by all those that have made contributions to the football analytics community.
 This is currently in progress and could still do with a bit of editing, but most of the content is now available below - 28/02/2021.
 If you can think of any resources that I've missed, feel free to create a pull request or send me a message.
+Credit to the [Soccer Analytics Handbook](https://github.com/devinpleuler/analytics-handbook) by [Devin Pleuler](https://twitter.com/devinpleuler) and [Awesome Soccer Analytics](https://github.com/matiasmascioto/awesome-soccer-analytics) by [Matias Mascioto](https://twitter.com/matiasmascioto) that I used as part of writing this list.

 ## About This Repository and Author
 Please note, all the work produced in this repository is mine and/or credited to the publicly produced code and libraries used, and is in no way related to the work and analysis I produce for my employers.